jlevy/og-equity-compensation/README.md

   educated guesses about) several things.
   We can start measuring the potential value of equity by doing our best to determine the
   following:
-  - *Stock value*: Determined by the value the company will have in the future, and the number of shares you own.
+  - **Stock value**: Determined by the value the company will have in the future, and the number of shares you own.
-  - *Vesting and liquidity*: When you will actually receive the shares and when you’ll be able to sell them.
+  - **Vesting and liquidity**: When you will actually receive the shares and when you’ll be able to sell them.
-  - *Tax*: Both the purchase and the sale of stock can require that you pay taxes—sometimes very large amounts.
+  - **Tax**: Both the purchase and the sale of stock can require that you pay taxes—sometimes very large amounts.
     There are several kinds of taxes that may apply when you have stock: income, capital gains, and AMT.
-- 🔹 *Percentage*: Knowing how many shares of stock or stock options you have is meaningless unless you know the number of outstanding shares.
+- 🔹 Knowing how many shares of stock or stock options you have is meaningless unless you know the number of outstanding shares.
   What matters is the **percentage ownership** of the company the shares represent.
   Typically, this number is presented in percent or **basis points** (hundredths of a percent).
 Some companies don’t volunteer this information unless you specifically ask, but